lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Uninstallation
 ^^^^^^^^^^^^^^

-To uninstall EnergyPlusToFMU, simply delete the `installation directory`_ where it was unzipped.
+To uninstall EnergyPlusToFMU, delete the `installation directory`_.